iot-salzburg/STL-tweaker/README.md

 # STL-tweaker
-The STL-tweaker is a STL object positioning tool implemented as python module which finds an optimal orientation for a 3D object on the printing platform to improve the efficiency of the 3D-print.
+##The STL-tweaker is a auto-rotate module which finds the STL object's optimal orientation in the printing platform to improve the efficiency of the 3D print.

-Author: Christoph Schranz, Salzburg Research
+Author: Christoph Schranz, 12.01.2016

-Date: 	12.01.2016

 ## Installing required modules: